 - Anemones and sponges were common (you can see them in both videos), which is typical of wave exposed reefs;

 - Sea stars were super common.
-Since they are largely predators on encrusting and sessile prey, they also indicate high abundances of species typically found on wave exposed coasts (Lindholm et al., 2013).
+Since these fish are largely predators on encrusting and sessile prey, they also indicate high abundances of species typically found on wave exposed coasts (Lindholm et al., 2013).

 References and Further Reading: